 Day 1 is Wednesday Jan 8, 2020 from 6-9:45 pm

 Frying: Shallot Rings

-Sauté with Pan Sauce: Pork Medallions in Apple Mustard Pan Sauce
+Sauté with Pan Sauce: 5-Spice Pork Medallions with Shiitake Pan Sauce

 Pasta: Spaghetti with Spicy Marinara

 Baking Basics: Flaky Biscuits

 Bechamel/White Sauce: Biscuits and Sausage Gravy

 Cold Dessert: Chocolate Pudding

 *dishes may change due to seasonal availability.

 These menus contain the following common allergens: dairy, tree nuts, soy, fish, shellfish, eggs and wheat.
 Let us know if you're allergic to anything by sending us a note at firstname.lastname@example.org before purchasing a ticket.